noahbroeski1/FetchiOSCodingChallenge/README.md

 ![Screen Shot 2023-03-01 at 9 22 00 PM](https://user-images.githubusercontent.com/114269636/222332108-867a7a84-9794-465e-b2eb-b63da6e6d34d.png)
 </br>
 Ideally, I would use the latest version of Xcode to complete this challenge.
-Using the latest version of Xcode would provide me more features and stability.
-For example, I was unable to use AsyncImage which is why my networking has 2 calls as opposed to 1.
+Using the latest version of Xcode would provide more features and stability.
+For example, the latest version of Swift has a function AsynImage, if I had the latest version, I would have chosen this route to creating a unique row object.
+Instead I did create this unique row object, which may increase user latency but I believe it was the best approach given the situation.

 Here was my resulting error that led me to finish the project to the best of my abilities.
 </br>